ARM-software/arm-trusted-firmware/docs/user-guide.md

 compiler to use for a given Linaro Release.
 Also, these [Linaro instructions][Linaro SW Instructions] provide further guidance.

+Optionally, Trusted Firmware can be built using clang or ARM Compiler 6.
+See instructions below on how to switch the default compiler.

 In addition, the following optional packages and tools may be needed:

 *   `device-tree-compiler` package if you need to rebuild the Flattened Device